kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## The Problem LangChain Tried to Solve

-Early AI models could answer questions, but had no memory or workflow.
+Early AI models could answer questions, but had no memory or workflow
 LangChain connected calls together — like "search," "summarize," "write."
 It was a way to script reasoning